 Ubeda & Baeza

-In Jaen province, North of Granada I discovered the towns of Ubeda and Baeza this summer.
-Located in an endless olive grove these towns are dotted with wonderful Renaissance Architecture.
+In Jaen province, I discovered the towns of Úbeda and Baeza this summer.
+Located in an endless olive grove, these towns are dotted with wonderful Renaissance Architecture.
 The sites are UNESCO World Heritage, completely unspoilt and very traditional.

-Spending one day in each location will give you a good chance to visit the most important sites.
+- Spending one day in each location will give you chance to visit the most important sites.
 If you head to Ubeda you must see the Sinagoga del Agua.

-Now we move eastwards along from Jaen to the magnificient city of Cordoba.
+Now we move eastwards along from Jaen to the magnificent city of Cordoba.
 Sadly many visitors just head to visit the Mezquita on a day trip.
-There is much more to discover than the Mezquita.
+There is much more to discover than the Great Mosque.
 This city was once the Caliphate of Al Andalus and was historically very powerful.

-Visit the UNESCO World Heritage site on a guided tour daily Monday to Saturday.
+- Visit the UNESCO World Heritage site of Medina Azahara on a guided tour daily Monday to Saturday.
 It´s a short drive outside the city.

 From my visits to Seville the places I most remember are the Plaza de España and the Parque Maria Luisa.
 These two large scale areas leave a lasting impression on you.
 The Plaza de España has a tiled space with all the different Spanish regions and was built for the Expo.